izb/grunt-consolidate-css/README.md

 - `dest` *Required* Where the processed HTML and CSS should go.
 Pages will keep their folder structure, CSS will be placed into `cssdir`.

 ## Release History
+- 0.4.2 - First version proven in the field.
+First version that feels stable.
 - 0.2.1 - First version with SCSS/SASS support
 - 0.1.2 - First working version.